leonbeier/LiteX/README.md

 #### Linux:
 2. Execute ```sudo ./setup.py install``` in the folder with the repository
-3. Try the CR00010 SoC design using
+3. Try the CR00010 SoC design using (you maybe have to edit the file depending on your hardware configuration))
 ```
 cd litex_boards\partner\targets
 ./cr00010.py